Niveditha-7399/PERIOD04-Assist/README.md

 Output:
 - The output will contain the updated time values in the first column, while the other two columns remain unchanged.

+## freq_vs_amp_tess_corot_compare.py
+This script is used to compare frequency vs amplitude plots from TESS and CoRoT data.

+Input:
+- file1 should be the frequency vs amplitude data from TESS
+- file2 should be the frequency vs amplitude data from CoRoT

+Output:
+- A plot comparing frequency vs amplitude from TESS and CoRoT